heptarch/heptarch.github.io/drafts/latent.md

 	</div>
 	</figure>

-For instance, if I repeatedly prompt "dream", sky-cities wrapped in clouds recur constantly; it doesn't require a psychoanalyst to see that I like to ideate lofty, ambitious structures, so this is in character.
+For instance, if I repeatedly prompt "dream", sky-cities wrapped in clouds recur as a motif; it doesn't require a psychoanalyst to see that I like to ideate lofty, ambitious structures, so this is in character.
 But the point is that personalization is not only a means of expression—of inflecting prompts with taste—but of *self-insight*.
-This is an unexpected echo of the fact that art can tell us a lot about a person.
+This is an unexpected echo of the trusim that art tells us a lot about a person.

 ## Conclusion